-If a school chooses to use the email notifications within StudentForms and chooses to use custom from address rather than the firstname.lastname@example.org address, the school will need to update their SPF record in their DNS record to allow StudentForms to send emails on their behalf.
-Updating the SPF record helps prevent the email notifications sent from StudentForms from being sent to junk, spam or blocked.
+If a school chooses to use the communications from PlatformManager and chooses to use a custom "from" address rather than the firstname.lastname@example.org address, the school will need to update their SPF record in their DNS record to allow PlatformManager to send communications on their behalf.
+Updating the SPF record helps prevent the communications sent from PlatformManager from being sent to junk, spam or blocked.
 Please follow these instructions to update the school's SPF/DNS record.

 Clients that elect to provide a custom from address (email@example.com) should do the following:

 - Ensure that the “FROM” address (ex: firstname.lastname@example.org) actually exists in the school’s email system.
 This is in case email bounce-backs are handled improperly by the receiving address’ mail transfer agent.

 - The email “FROM” address domain must be owned by the client, or else be email@example.com